MathieuTurcotte/node-backoff/README.md

 ### backoff.call(fn, [args, ...], callback)

-- fn: function to call in a backoff handler
+- fn: function to call in a backoff handler, i.e. the wrapped function
 - args: function's arguments
 - callback: function's callback accepting an error as its first argument

-Calls an asynchronous function in a backoff handler so that it gets automatically retried on error.
+Constructs a `FunctionCall` instance for the given function.
 The wrapped function will get retried until it succeds or reaches the maximum number of backoffs.
 In both cases, the callback function will be invoked with the last result returned by the wrapped function.

-This function returns a `FunctionCall` instance that is going to be invoked on next tick and can be used to configure and/or abort the call.
+It is the caller's responsability to initiate the call by invoking the `start` method on the returned `FunctionCall` instance.

 ### Class Backoff